Privacy Notice – Evelyn Partners Tax and Business Services (UK)

 - Appointed independent tax advisers or accountants in connection with their duties in providing the services to you

-- Independent accounting and consulting firms through our membership of Nexia International, if necessary for the purpose of providing the services and fulfilling our obligations to you
+- Independent accounting and consulting firms through our membership of CLA Global, if necessary for the purpose of providing the services and fulfilling our

 - Your advisers (including, but not limited to, accountants, lawyers, scheme administrators, scheme secretaries, investment managers, third party payroll providers, scheme actuaries, custodians, investment advisers, consultants, banks or other professional advisers) where authorised by you